ByteOps02/URL_Shortener/frontend/README.md

 - **Dashboard**: A comprehensive dashboard to manage all your shortened URLs.
 - **Theme Switcher**: Toggle between light, dark, and system themes.
 - **Responsive Design**: A clean, mobile-first design that adapts to any screen size.
-- **Toast Notifications**: User-friendly feedback for important actions.
+- **Toast Notifications**: User-friendly feedback for important actions and errors.
+- **Rate Limit Handling**: Graceful error handling for API rate limiting.

 ## Tech Stack